MichalSlonina-TomTom/performance-assesment/evaluation_framework/performance_expectations/software_engineering_level_2.md

 - Works with a moderate level of guidance.

 **Additional details:**
-- A significant portion of time is spent writing code to deliver individual component improvements that meet customers' needs.
+- A significant portion of time is spent writing code to deliver individual component improvements that meet the customers' needs.
 - Code reviews are often rapid and uneventful.
 Provides useful code reviews for changes submitted by others.
 - Actively contributes to on-call and process improvements (OE) within the team.